Anglo-Iraqi War: Iraqis abandon escarpment

-Late on 6 May, the Iraqis besieging Habbaniya pulled out.
+Late on 6 May, the Iraqis besieging Habbaniya withdrew.
 By dawn on Wednesday 7 May, RAF armoured cars reconnoitred the top of the escarpment and reported it to be deserted.
-The Iraqi force had abandoned substantial quantities of arms and equipment; the British garrison gained six Czechoslovakian-built 3.7 inch howitzers along with 2,400 shells, one 18-pounder gun, one Italian tank, ten Crossley armoured cars, 79 trucks, three 20 mm anti-aircraft guns with 2,500 shells, 45 Bren light machine-guns, eleven Vickers machine guns, and 340 rifles with 500,000 rounds of ammunition.
+The Iraqi force had abandoned substantial quantities of arms and equipment; the British garrison gained six Czechoslovak-built 3.7 inch howitzers along with 2,400 shells, one 18-pounder gun, one Italian tank, ten Crossley armoured cars, 79 trucks, three 20 mm anti-aircraft guns with 2,500 shells, 45 Bren light machine-guns, eleven Vickers machine guns, and 340 rifles with 500,000 rounds of ammunition.

 The investment of Habbaniya, by Iraqi forces, had come to an end.
-The British garrison had suffered 13 men killed, 21 badly wounded, and four men were suffering battle fatigue.
-The garrison had inflicted between 500 and 1000 casualties on the besieging force, and numerous more men had been taken prisoner.
+The British garrison had suffered 13 men killed, 21 badly wounded, and four men suffering battle fatigue.
+The garrison had inflicted between 500 and 1000 casualties on the besieging force, and taken many prisoners.
 On 6 May alone, 408 Iraqi troops were captured.
-The Chiefs-of-Staff now ordered that it was essential to continue to hit the Iraqi armed forces hard by every means available but avoiding direct attacks on the civilian population.
-The British objective was to safeguard British interests from Axis intervention in Iraq, to defeat the rebels and discredit Rashid's government.
+The Chiefs-of-Staff now ordered that it was essential to continue to hit the Iraqi armed forces hard by every means available while avoiding direct attacks on the civilian population.
+The British objective was to safeguard British interests from Axis intervention in Iraq, to defeat the rebels, and to discredit Rashid's government.

 Iraqi reinforcements attacked

 Meanwhile, Iraqi reinforcements were approaching Habbaniya.
-RAF armoured cars, reconnoitring ahead, soon discovered the village of Sin el Dhibban, on the Fallujah road, occupied by Iraqi troops.
-The 1st KORR and the Assyrian levies, supported by the RAF armoured cars, assaulted the position driving the Iraqis out and taking over 300 prisoners.
+RAF armoured cars, reconnoitring ahead, soon found that the village of Sin el Dhibban, on the Fallujah road, was occupied by Iraqi troops.
+The 1st KORR and the Assyrian levies, supported by the RAF armoured cars, assaulted the position, driving the Iraqis out and taking over 300 prisoners.
 The Iraqi force retreating from Habbaniya met with an Iraqi column moving towards Habbaniya from Fallujah in the afternoon.
 The two Iraqi forces met around 5 mi east of Habbaniya on the Fallujah road.
-The reinforcing Iraqi column was soon spotted and 40 aircraft from RAF Habbaniya arrived to attack; the two Iraqi columns were paralysed and within two hours, more than 1,000 Iraqi casualties were inflicted and further prisoners were taken.
+The reinforcing Iraqi column was soon spotted and 40 aircraft from RAF Habbaniya arrived to attack; the two Iraqi columns were paralysed, and within two hours more than 1,000 Iraqi casualties were inflicted and further prisoners were taken.
 Later in the afternoon Iraqi aircraft carried out three raids on the airbase and inflicted some damage.

 Churchill praises Smart

 Also on 7 May, apparently unaware of Smart's injury, Churchill sent the following message to Smart:

 Your vigorous and splendid action has largely restored the situation.
 We are all watching the grand fight you are making.
 All possible aid will be sent.
 Keep it up!

-Over the course of the next few days, the RAF, from Habbaniya and Shaibah, effectively eliminated the RIrAF.
+Over the course of the next few days the RAF, from Habbaniya and Shaibah, effectively eliminated the Iraqi air force.
 However, from 11 May, German Air Force (Luftwaffe) aircraft took the place of the Iraqi aircraft.